mattsantand/pynumericalphasematching/doc/source/waveguide.rst

 Waveguide
 *********

-With this module you can easily describe waveguide profiles to be fed in the :ref:`calculatephasematching` module.
+With this module you can easily describe waveguide profiles to be fed in the :mod:`pynumpm.phasematching` module.

 Classes
 =======

-.. automodule:: PyNumericalPhasematching.Waveguide
+.. automodule:: pynumpm.waveguide
    :members:

 Example of usage